Application for Admission - Freshman Instructions

 Dual Degree Criminal Justice BA/MA

-The dual degree Criminal Justice program will consider freshman students with a minimum 3.3 GPA from high school, top 20% of the class, and a combined SAT of 1,100 or greater (Critical Reading and Math only).
+The dual degree Criminal Justice program will consider freshman students with a minimum 3.3 GPA from high school, top 20% of the class, and a combined SAT of 1,170 or greater (Evidence-Based Reading & Writing and Math only), or ACT Composite of 24 or greater.
 Meeting these minimum requirements do not necessarily guarantee acceptance into the dual degree program; applicants are considered on a case by case basis.
-Contact Dr. Marissa Levy firstname.lastname@example.org to determine eligibility.
+Dual degree Criminal Justice is not eligible for test optional admission.
+Contact Dr. Marissa Levy email@example.com to determine eligibility.

 Dance and Theatre Applicants – Auditions